afiodorov/afiodorov.github.io/_posts/2020-02-04-rolling-median.md

-Back in the day when I was teaching myself how to ~~program~~ land a programming job, I'd spend quite some time learning basic data structures such as queues, stacks, heaps, linked lists, etc. To my disappointment though, now that I am employed in tech, I almost never get a chance to implement these no more.
+Back in the day when I was teaching myself how to ~~program~~ land a programming job, I'd spend quite some time learning basic data structures such as queues, stacks, heaps, linked lists, etc. To my disappointment though, now that I am employed in tech I almost never get a chance to implement these no more.
 Reasons are: I can often use a library or I simply don't need these ingredients as they are too "low-level".